smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 #### Testing the convergence

-Finally, we can write the convergence test that allows to exit the convergence loop and return a positive answer the the convergence test.
+Finally, we can write the convergence test that allows to exit the convergence loop and return a positive answer.
-The first part consists in computing `x*x+y*y`, which as done similarly to what we did for the computation of the next values, with the simultaneous use of two vector registers.
+The first part consists in computing `x*x+y*y`, which as done similarly to the computation of the next iteration values.
-The comparison with the convergence constant `4.` is then performed by the (double precision) floating point instruction `comisd`.
+The comparison with the convergence constant `4.` is then performed by the (double precision) floating point instruction `comisd`:

 <div class="code_frame"> x86 assembly | convergence test </div>
 {% highlight nasm linenos %}